dfinity/portal/docs/samples/pos.md

 export OWNER=$(dfx identity get-principal)
 ```

-### Step 3: Deploy the ckBTC ledger canister
+### Step 4: Deploy the ckBTC ledger canister.

-The responsibilities of the ledger canister is to keep track of token balances and handle token transfers.
+The responsibility of the ledger canister is to keep track of token balances and handle token transfers.

 The ckBTC ledger canister is already deployed on the IC mainnet. ckBTC implements the [ICRC-1](https://internetcomputer.org/docs/current/developer-docs/integrations/icrc-1/) token standard.
 For local development, we deploy the ledger for an ICRC-1 token mimicking the mainnet setup.

 Take a moment to read the details of the call we are making below.
 Not only are we deploying the ledger canister, we are also:

-- Naming the token `Local ckBTC / LCKBTC`
+- Naming the token `Local ckBTC / LCKBTC`.
 - Setting the owner principal to the principal we saved in the previous step.
 - Minting 100_000_000_000 tokens to the owner principal.
 - Setting the transfer fee to 10 LCKBTC.